-As a student, it is important to recognize that, despite how psychological distance might allow us to rationalize minor acts of misconduct, rationalizing academic dishonesty is never acceptable.
+As a student, it is important to recognize that, despite how capable we may be of rationalizing our unethical actions, rationalizing academic misconduct is never acceptable.

-Upholding the highest standards of academic honesty contributes not only to the integrity of the individual but to their profession and the academic institution to which they belong as well.
+Upholding the highest standards of academic integrity contributes not only to the integrity of the individual but to their profession and the academic institution to which they belong as well.

 After completing the learning activities associated with this module, you should be able to